tamjhill/pacbioAlignerCaller/README.md

 # pacbioAlignerCaller
-Run's PacBio's HiFi-human-WGS-WDL pipeline on Myriad using Cromwell and singularity - currently just for un-aligned singleton BAM files.
+Runs PacBio's HiFi-human-WGS-WDL pipeline on Myriad using Cromwell and singularity - currently just for un-aligned singleton BAM files.

 1) Obtain PacBio's pipeline from github: